a5hlynx/xtv_asl/README.md

 ## Usage
 * Load
-  1. Click "Viewer Programs..." in "Options" from the Menu bar.
+  1. Click "File Viewing..." in "Options" from the Menu bar.
-  2. Check "Load viewer X-Tensions" and click "..." in the "Viewer Programs, Gallery" Window.
+  2. Check "Load viewer X-Tensions" and click "..." in the "File Viewing" Window.
   3. Select xtv_asl.dll in the "Load Viewer X-Tensions" Window.
 * Parse & Preview
   1. Select the Apple System Log in the Directory Browser.